Hansmu/dynamodb-tutorial/README.md

 Atomic counters are counters that increment/decrement atomically.
 Atomic means that it's independent of other similar operations.
 All requests are applied in order.
 Not suitable for applications demanding high degree of accuracy.

+When running a query, you are doing a direct lookup to a selected partition based on primary or secondary partition/hash key.

+Scan scans through the whole table looking for elements matching the criteria.

+Query usually returns the results within a 100ms, whereas scan might even take a few hours to find the relevant data.